yhzhang0128/egos-2000/README.md

     * system calls
     * inter-process communication

-For more information, please read the documents in this [Github repo]().
+For more information, please read the documents in the [EGOS documentation Github repo]().
 For any questions, please contact [Yunhao Zhang](mailto:yz2327@cornell.edu) or [Robbert van Renesse](mailto:rvr@cs.cornell.edu).